-Jim's is a short walk (under a quarter mile) from Roosevelt and Desplaines: just head west over the Dan Ryan expressway, and turn south (left) right past the expressway on Union; look for the bright yellow buildings (one of these yellow buildings is Jim's and the other is Maxwell Street Express - these stands have been undergoing a Hatfield-McCoy type conflict for some time now, so if you want to get tight with the servers, just ask them if their sausage is as "anywhere near as good as the kind they serve next door").
+Jim's is a short walk (under a quarter mile) from Roosevelt and Desplaines: just head west over the Dan Ryan expressway, and turn south (left) just past the expressway on Union; look for the bright yellow buildings (one of these yellow buildings is Jim's and the other is Maxwell Street Express - these stands have been undergoing a Hatfield-McCoy type conflict for some time now).

-If you do visit Jim's Original, you might as well walk a little farther south and west to take a look at the corner where this historic operation began: go south about a block to Maxwell Street and take a right for another block or so to Halsted; where once stood Jim's is now a Jamba Juice.
+If you do visit Jim's Original, you might as well walk a little farther south and west to take a look at the corner where this historic urban market began: go south about a block to Maxwell Street and take a right for another block or so; where once stood Jim's is now a Jamba Juice.
+Weep.
+Move on.